mart337i/Iot_case_report/README.md

 After completing these steps, the code should be uploaded to your device, and it should be running the program.
 ![PlatformIO upload](img/platformIO_upload.png "platform io upload")

-The M5GO will automaticly restart and run the you pushed to it.
+The M5GO will automaticly restart and run the code you pushed to it.

 <a name="tools-and-frameworks-4"></a>